vectara/vectara-docs/www/docs/learn/select-ideal-indexing-api.md

 By leveraging the appropriate data indexing method is based on the nature of your documents, you can ingest and structure your data for optimal performance with Vectara's Retrieval Augmented Generatation as-a-Service platform.

+## Chunking strategy

+Chunking refers to the process of breaking a document into smaller parts (chunks) for efficient indexing and retrieval.
+Chunking is critical for optimizing search performance, particularly for large documents.

+Both the [File Upload API](/docs/api-reference/indexing-apis/file-upload/file-upload) and [Indexing API](/docs/api-reference/indexing-apis/indexing) provide an optional `chunking_strategy` parameter that enables you to define how documents should be chunked during ingestion.
+When you set the `type` to `max_chars_chunking_strategy`, you can then define the maximum number of characters per chunk which enables more granular control over how the platform splits the document.

+If you do not set this option, then the platform uses the default chunking strategy that defaults to each chunk containing one full sentence.